apache/seatunnel/docs/en/connector-v2/sink/Jdbc.md

 ### driver [string]

 The jdbc class name used to connect to the remote data source, if you use MySQL the value is com.mysql.cj.jdbc.Driver.
-Warn: for license compliance, you have to provide MySQL JDBC driver yourself, e.g. copy mysql-connector-java-xxx.jar to
+Warn: for license compliance, you have to provide any driver yourself like MySQL JDBC Driver, e.g. copy mysql-connector-java-xxx.jar to
 $SEATNUNNEL_HOME/lib for Standalone.

 ### user [string]